 Elisabeth St-Gelais, New music & indigenous poetry

 Soprano Elisabeth St-Gelais shares a special moment with her collaborators, established jazz saxophonist Philippe Brochu-Pelletier and percussionist Julien Sagot, who is also a member of the group KARKWA.
 An opportunity for some improvisation, as well as an all-new work on the theme of Innushkeu (Innu woman), arranged by Elisabeth St-Gelais and inspired by selected poems by Joséphine Bacon from the collection Uiesh (Somewhere).
+She will also be accompanied by Antoine Tardif on trumpet, Valérie Lachance-Guillemette on saxophone and Louise Pelletier on piano.

 NEW MUSIC & INDIGENOUS POETRY